 Thee Science of Carbohydrates andBlood Glucose

 Zrozumienie, że różne typy of węglowodanów wpływają na krew glukozy provides thee foldation for making informed dietary choices.
-All digestible karbohydrates are eventually broken down into glucose, but te te te rate and magnitude of this conversion vary considerable depending on thee carbohydarte 's chemical structure, the food matrix in which it' s embedded, and what else you 're eating alongside it.
+All digestible karbohydrates are eventually broken down into glucose, but te te rate and magnitude of this conversion vary considerable depending on thee carbohydarte 's chemical structure, the food matrix in which it' s embedded, and what else you 're eating alongside it.

 Food combinations signitantly influence glycemic response.
 Eating carbohydrates alongside protein, fat, and fiber slows digestion and glucose absorption, resutting in a more gradual blood sugar rise.
 This is why a piece of fruit eaten with a handful of nuts produces a much different glycemic response than thee same fruit eaten alone.
 Building balandd meals and snacks that combine cariates with macronutrients represents a practial strategy for management.
-Building balanding meals ands ands and snack thatt combinate cariates with vite mapter mactribuilt for moid.
+Building balanding meals ands ands and snack thatt combinate cariates with vite mapter mactribuilt four moid.

 Natural Versus Added Sugars: An important Distinction

 From a purely biochemical standpoint, glucose is glucose and fructose is fructose, regardles of source.
 You r body processes the sugar in an applee similarly te e sugar in a candy bar.
 However, thee foods containg these sugars different dramatically in their overall dietional profiles and effects on health.
-Whole foods containg natural sugars come pacade with fiber, ins, minerals, antioksydants, and behalle aund aunds comunds thatsud procreads with added sugars typically lacks.
+Whole foods containg natural sugars come pacade with fiber, ins, minerals, antioksydants, and behalle aund aunds comunds thatsud process tache with added sugars typically lacks.

 Added cugars contribute calories with of added sugars associated witch increated risk of obesity, cardiovascular disease, and increaging glycemic control in contrille with dibetetes.
 Major hairt organisations, including the American Heart Association, recommend limiting added sugar intake to no more than 25 grams per day for women and 6 grams per per for day for.